hason29/Windows-Optimization-Toolbox/README.md

 # Windows-Optimization-Toolbox
 This script is the combination of many scripts and gists from github with features of my own.
-This script is build to optimize windows for maximum performance
+This script is built to optimize windows for maximum performance
 # What this script can do
 • Installs any program listed that you click on using Chocolatey